 Off the Processional Route in the Chapel Royal is a copy of Henry VIII's Crown of State.
 Henry VIII wore the original crown on special occasions.
 Ask children what different colours they can see in the crown.
 Do they like the crown?
 Please remember no photography in this space and remind children to be as quiet as possible.
-Men should remove their hats when entering.
+Men should remove their hats when entering and please note that no photography is allowed.